Is Google Always Right? The Truth About Google Search

 • Enhance personalization

-The Case Against Google Always Being Right
+The Case Against Is Google Always Right

 Despite its achievements, Google is not infallible.
 Critics argue that its actions don’t always align with user or business interests.
 Let’s explore some of the reasons why Google may not always be right.